goldstack/goldstack/docs/modules/lambda-go-gin/index.md

 You should now be able to access your API.
 The domain under which the API is deployed is configured in `goldstack.json` under `"deployments[*].apiDomain"`.
 You can access this API domain with a browser since the default API provided in the template allows for GET requests to the root.

+### Go Development

+The easiest way to work with you Go project is by using VSCode.
+You will need the [golang.go](https://marketplace.visualstudio.com/items?itemName=golang.Go) extension installed.
+But note that because of a limitation in this extension as of this writing, VSCode must be opened for the folder that contains the Go project.
+For this go to `File > Open Folder ...` and select the folder of the Go project under the `packages/` directory in the project.
+For instance `packages/lambda-go-gin`.

 ### Extending the API

 The lambda exposes a REST API using the [Gin](https://github.com/gin-gonic/gin).
 The server is defined in the file `server.go`.
 Simply define additional routes or middleware there.
 For this, please refer to the Gin documentation.